Home >> Articles >> Diet and Wellness

 • Have healthy snack handy at home and carry some when you are out.
 Avoid buying wafers, junk foods, sweets, chocolates, cakes, processed or packed foods as far as possible so the chance of snacking on them reduces.

-• Prepare some healthy snacks and place them in such places where in you can reach easily like a refrigerator.
+• Prepare some healthy food and place them in such places where in you can reach easily like a refrigerator.
 You can place dry fruits like dates, raisins, apricots or place cut pieces of fresh watermelon, apple, pear, oranges, or peaches.

 • Choose your favorite fruits for making a fruit salad (avoid adding cream in it).